bwondessen/SwiftUI-Documentation-Page/README.md

 ## Overview
 SwiftUI is a declartivie framework for the Swift programming language.
 It is used to build user interfaces for iOS devices.

-This documentage page will help learn the basics of SwiftUI.
+This documentage page teaches the basics of SwiftUI.
 Tap on the topics on the left-hand side menu to navigate to different sections of the website.

 ## Features
 * Menu bar for navigation